Work Package 1

 Dissemination and Stakeholder Engagement

-WP10 will focus on establishing PERFORM’s communication strategy and activities, in such a way as to maximise the project’s reach and potential impact across its various stakeholder communities.
+WP10 focussed on establishing PERFORM’s communication strategy and activities to maximise the project’s reach and potential impact across its various stakeholder communities.

-It will ensure results and outcomes are properly advertised and reach both international and national audiences, when relevant.
+It ensured results and outcomes were properly advertised and reach both international and national audiences, when relevant.

-WP10 will be led by Imperial College in the UK.
+WP10 was led by Imperial College London in the UK.

 Work Package 11

-WP11’s main responsibility will be to ensure that the informatics needs of the project are adequately met, given the large number of patients involved as well as the large volume and variety of data that will be generated and collected across the different Work-Packages.
+WP11’s main responsibility was to ensure that the informatics needs of the project were adequately met, given the large number of patients involved as well as the large volume and variety of data that was generated and collected across the different Work Packages.

-WP11 will set up the necessary underlying infrastructure and expertise for managing this data and supporting the subsequent informatics analysis carried out by the different Work-Packages.
-It will, furthermore, ensure continuous and reliable access to the data through a centralised and secure infrastructure housing the different data systems, on a data management repository.
+WP11 set up the necessary underlying infrastructure and expertise for managing this data and supported the subsequent informatics analysis carried out by the different Work Packages.
+Additionally, it ensured continuous and reliable access to the data through a centralised and secure infrastructure housing the different data systems, on a data management repository.

-WP11 will be led by Imperial College in the UK.
+WP11 was led by Imperial College London in the UK.

 Work Package 12

-WP12 will ensure the efficient and effective management of the entire project, across its 5 year duration.
-The project coordinator will make sure that consortium partners are performing in accordance to the agreed Work-Plan, communicating with the European Commission on a periodic basis to provide relevant updates on the project’s performance.
+WP12 ensured the efficient and effective management of the entire project, across its 5-year duration.
+The project coordinator (Imperial) ensured that consortium partners performed in accordance to the agreed Work-Plan, and liaised with the European Commission on a periodic basis to provide relevant updates on the project’s performance.

-Through WP12, it is intended that PERFORM runs smoothly and efficiently, so as maximise its expected outputs across the participating partner organisations.
+Through WP12, PERFORM ran smoothly and efficiently; maximising its outputs across the participating partner organisations.

-WP12 will be led by Imperial College in the UK.
+WP12 was led by Imperial College London in the UK.